krishnakadiyala/NPAcourse/labs/ZBONUS_NAPALM_IOS.md

 +snmp-server contact JOHN_SMITH
 ```

 As stated before, these changes are not applied to the running configuration yet.
 Instead, a `merge_config.txt` is created on the device.
-Feel free to connect to `csr1` and verify that none of those configuration lines have been applied yet.
+Feel free to connect to `csr1` and verify that none of those configuration lines has been applied yet.

 ##### Step 11